 Perhaps Franklin visited his old workplace when he returned to London as a signatory to the treaty that concluded the War of Independence.
 Certainly countless Americans have visited the Church since and declared it their favorite Church in London.
 They have also supported it generously in the past and you may see Prayer Books here that were the gracious gift of All Saints' Episcopal Church, East 60th Street, New York City.

-What will the American Friends do?
-The Friends will (a) promote knowledge of the Priory Church and its history throughout the United States by arranging lectures and seminars, by the sale of books, videos and other material, and by including advertising material in appropriate publications, (b) encourage American visitors to London to visit the Church, and (c) collect donations and make contributions at their discretion to the Priory Church and to the Saint Bartholomew the Great Heritage Trust in order to maintain, preserve and improve the fabric, ornaments, furniture and monuments of the Priory Church.
+What do the American Friends do?
+The Friends (a) promote knowledge of the Priory Church and its history throughout the United States, (b) encourage American visitors to London to visit the Church, and (c) collect donations and make contributions at their discretion to the Priory Church and to the Saint Bartholomew the Great Heritage Trust in order to maintain, preserve and improve the fabric, ornaments, furniture and monuments of the Priory Church.

 The American Friends will be the most tax-effective way for United States citizens to support the Priory Church.
-We very much hope that you will want to join the American Friends of Saint Bartholomew the Great as soon as the corporation is established.
-It will swiftly move to establish a newsletter for American subscribers.
+We very much hope that you will want to join the American Friends of Saint Bartholomew the Great.